Poems

 as if it might be delivering news so good

-I can’t even imagine it.
+even imagine it.
 Of course it’s just bills,

 catalogues, and an issue of Time magazine